PaveTheChange/info/privacy.md

 # Privacy Policy

-_Last updated: May 3, 2025_
+_Last updated: May 10, 2025_

 Welcome to **PaveTheChange.org**.
-Your privacy is important to us.
-This Privacy Policy explains how we collect, use, and protect your information when you use our services.
+Your privacy matters to us.
+This Privacy Policy outlines how we collect, use, and protect your information when you engage with our platform.

 ---

 ## 1. Information We Collect

-When you use services from PaveTheChange.org, we may collect the following information:
+We may collect the following types of information:

-- Basic LinkedIn profile information (e.g. name, email address, profile image) via LinkedIn OAuth
-- Metadata related to your interactions with our solutions (e.g. timestamps, feature usage)
+- Personal details you choose to provide (e.g. first name, last name, country, timezone, MBTI type, LinkedIn URL, etc.)
+- Data from platform interactions (e.g. submitted forms, preferences, and collaboration activity)
+- Metadata such as timestamps and engagement history
-- Anonymous usage analytics, if enabled (no personal data)
+- Anonymous usage analytics (if enabled)

 ---